-- Unique Biorepositories When we develop new tests, we build extensive, robust biorepositories of patient-consented samples and well-curated clinical, radiological, outcome and other information from Institutional Review Board-approved clinical trials to inform our discovery efforts.
+- Unique Biorepositories When we develop new tests, we build extensive, robust biorepositories of patient-consented samples and well-curated clinical, radiological, outcome and other information from Institutional Review Board-approved clinical trials to inform our discovery and validation efforts.
 Our biorepositories are designed to encompass the broad spectrum of disease that our tests may encounter when used in clinical practice, as well as the wide range of conditions associated with patients who are suspected of having a particular disease.
 We extract extensive genomic information from these patient samples using our RNA whole-transcriptome sequencing platform. - Proprietary Technology and Bioinformatics For biomarker discovery and product development, we utilize machine learning to select the genomic, clinical or other features from our biorepository that best distinguish the condition we are trying to identify.
 This enables us to develop high-performing genomic classifiers that can answer specific clinical questions.
 In addition, our bioinformatics pipelines are built to extract genomic variant content from the same assay to inform therapeutic selection. - High-Performing Commercial Genomic Tests With the exception of Prosigna, which competes with a first-to-market test in a highly competitive environment, our genomic tests generally serve large, untapped markets where they are changing the diagnostic and treatment paradigm for patients.
-We believe the nCounter platform affords us the opportunity to extend our business model on a global basis by enabling the development of a broad menu of tests.
-The platform is expected to be applicable to laboratories worldwide.
-Separately, we expect the nCounter platform may provide increased efficiency in our United States-based CLIA lab.
+The majority of our genomic testing business stems from our Clinical Laboratory Improvement Amendments of 1988, or CLIA, certified laboratory serving the United States market.
+We believe the nCounter Analysis System affords us the opportunity to adapt our test menu for multiple markets globally, providing flexibility for a global distributed testing model and increased efficiency in our United States-based CLIA lab.
+Our RNA sequencing platform enables us to offer testing from our CLIA lab for a broad range of gene alterations, which can inform treatment decisions at the time of diagnosis.

-We currently offer five commercialized genomic tests that are changing disease diagnosis and patient care.
-All five tests are available in the United States and one is available internationally.
-These include the Afirma[®] Genomic Sequencing Classifier, or GSC (its predecessor was the Afirma Gene Expression Classifier, or GEC) for thyroid cancer; the Percepta[®] GSC (its predecessor was the Percepta Bronchial Genomic Classifier) for lung cancer; the Envisia[®] Genomic Classifier for IPF; the Afirma Xpression Atlas, which provides information on the most common and emerging gene alterations associated with thyroid cancer, enabling physicians to confidently tailor surgical and treatment decisions at time of diagnosis; and the Prosigna breast cancer test for assessing risk of distant recurrence, which is available for use on the nCounter platform in the United States and internationally.
+We currently offer commercialized genomic tests in four clinical indications that we believe are changing disease diagnosis and patient care.
+All of our commercial tests are available in the United States and one is available internationally.
+These include the Afirma® Genomic Sequencing Classifier, or GSC, and the Afirma Xpression Atlas, or XA, designed to improve diagnosis of and inform treatment decisions, respectively, for thyroid cancer; the Percepta® GSC for lung cancer; the Envisia® Genomic Classifier for interstitial lung disease, or ILD, including idiopathic pulmonary fibrosis, or IPF; and the Prosigna Breast Cancer Assay for assessing risk of breast cancer distant recurrence.
+The Prosigna test is available for use on the nCounter Analysis System internationally and in the United States.
+Our investigational LymphMark lymphoma subtyping is also intended for use on the nCounter Analysis System and is expected to launch in 2021.